Salmon with Citrus Glaze

 Instructions

-- PREPARE AND ROAST SALMON: Place fillets on pan, skin side down.
+- PREPARE AND ROAST SALMON: Place salmon fillets on pan, skin side down.
 Sprinkle salmon generously with salt and pepper.
 Brush on a couple of tablespoons of glaze.
 Sprinkle on chopped onions.
 Roast for 10-12 minutes, depending on thickness of salmon.
 Rule of thumb is 10 minutes per inch of thickness.
 Brush on another 1/2 tablespoon of glaze half way through.
 Salmon should just be able to flake easily but still have a little translucency in the middle with a medium pink colour.

 Recipe Notes